Kambaba Jasper from Madagascar

 The stone is an oncolite stromatolite which is a rock-like structure that forms in shallow seas and is built up from bacteria which has over time, been replaced by silica.
 The other stone which is known as kambaby ocean jasper often abbreviated to ocean jasper, is a variety of orbicular jasper so is formed in a totally different manner.
 It's neither a stromatolite or even a sedimentary rock and is likely to have been the material that was examined by the Institute of Gemstone Testing in Germany.

-With this in mind, it's completely understandable why information about the two stones has become mixed up.
+With this in mind, it's understandable why information about the two stones has become mixed up.
 The continuous plagiarism and paraphrasing of other people's articles online has led to a great deal of confusion and inaccuracy.
-Photos of kambaba jasper and kambaby ocean jasper plus additional information can be found in this article (you'll need to scroll down to see the thread).
+Photos of kambaba jasper and kambaby ocean jasper plus additional information can be found here in this article (scroll down to see the thread).

 The stone that I have always known as kambaba jasper or crocodile jasper has distinctive green and black colouration and is used almost exclusively for decorative purposes.
-Ocean jasper which I'm also very familiar with looks very different.
-Until doing research for this article I was unaware that ocean jasper was correctly known as kambaby ocean jasper.
+Ocean jasper which I'm also familiar with looks very different.
+Until doing research for this article I was unaware that ocean jasper was correctly known as kambaby ocean jasper and have never heard the name being used.

 Kambaba jasper grades 6½ to 7 on Mohs scale of mineral hardness and like so many of the plant and animal species in Madagascar, it cannot be found anywhere else in the world.